MSc Electromagnetics, Fusion and Space Engineering

 Master’s degree project

-The degree project carried out in the final term can be undertaken at KTH or in industry.
+The degree project carried out in the final semester can be undertaken at KTH or in industry.
 In some cases, parts or the whole project can be completed abroad.
 Industry-oriented projects offer the possibility of joining Swedish or international companies after the master’s thesis.
 In research-oriented projects, part of the work is often aimed at publication in reputed peer-reviewed journals, providing opportunities to pursue PhD studies at KTH or other top universities or research centres.

 Examples of degree projects made by former students: